Eugene Lasky - Career Chronicle

 Wolters Kluwer: VP of Global Service Delivery, Corporate Legal Services

-For my final corporate role, I led the newly created Fulfillment Center of Excellence, Corporate Legal Services—an organization charged with transforming operations globally across three business units: CT Lien Solutions, CT Corporation, and CT Corsearch (trademark and brand protection services).
-With responsibility for teams across the USA, Europe, India, and the Philippines, I managed a $100+ million expense base while driving standardization and scale across diverse operations.This global role taught me about leading across cultures, time zones, and organizational boundaries.
-It reinforced that the principles of good leadership—clear communication, respect for local expertise, and focus on outcomes—are universal.
-Most importantly, I learned that employee commitment transcends geography: when people understand how their work contributes to larger success and feel valued for their contributions, excellence follows regardless of location.
+For my final corporate role, I led the newly created Fulfillment Center of Excellence for Corporate Legal Services — charged with transforming operations globally across three business units: CT Lien Solutions, CT Corporation, and CT Corsearch (trademark and brand protection services).
+With teams across the USA, Europe, India, and the Philippines, our organization managed a $100+ million expense base while driving standardization and scale.This was my first truly global role, and it confirmed something I'd suspected: the principles of good leadership — clear communication, respect for local expertise, and focus on outcomes — are universal.
+Most importantly, I saw firsthand that employee commitment transcends geography: when people understand how their work contributes to something larger and feel valued for their contributions, excellence follows regardless of location.

 Independent Practice (2015-Present)